khaledrazem/SEGP2021/README.md

 ```

 To download the rest of the prerequisite packages that are needed to run our project, kindly click and run the <strong>Prerequisites.cmd</strong> file.

-## Installing

-You can click [here](https://gitlab.com/wenjye00/segp/-/archive/master/segp-master.zip) to download this project in a .zip file.
-You can also download it in other formats by clicking the download button inside the main repository [here](https://gitlab.com/wenjye00/segp).

 ## Getting Started